New Hampshire Occupational Therapy Governing Board

 Available Seats on the Board

-The Board is currently looking for 1 physician knowledgeable in the practice of occupational therapy and 1 Public Member.
+The Board is currently looking for an Occupational Therapist Board Member and an Occupational Therapy Assistant Board Member.
 The term is for 3 years.
-If you are interested contact Jennifer Kuzma in the Governors Office at 603-271-2121.
+If you are interested contact the Governors Office at 603-271-2121.
 For information regarding how the Board functions contact Tina Kelley at 603-271-8389.

 Initial Licensure or Reinstatement of Licensure